Perspective | An urn was stolen from a D.C. apartment building. In it were the ashes of a nurse, mother of 7 and woman who deserved more than that ‘indignity.’

 Lynch says he was expecting his mom’s ashes to arrive in the middle of April, and when he didn’t receive them, he checked the package’s tracking number.
 It showed they were stuck in transit.
 He later learned, after working with the Postal Service and viewing a surveillance video from his building, that a mistake was made with the tracking number.
 The package was delivered on April 15 and, according to the video, a man walked into his building’s lobby, tossed it into a green bag and walked out.

-Lynch says police have told him they have a suspect, who is a serial package thief, in custody.
+Lynch says police have told him they have a suspect, allegedly a serial package thief, in custody.
 But so far, the man hasn’t said anything that would help the family recover what was taken.

 In the meantime, a statement from Lynch published on Popville, asking people to look out for the package and describing his family as “beside ourselves with grief and despair,” has rallied his neighbors.